AhmedJarraya999/job_applications_Matcher/README.md

 ## Setup Instructions

 Before running the project, it's necessary to set up a virtual environment with the required dependencies.
-Follow the steps below to create the virtual environment and install the necessary libraries:
+Follow the steps below to create the virtual environment and install the necessary libraries: **Dockefile will be provided soon for easy environment setup**

 1.  **Create Virtual Environment:** Open your terminal or command prompt and navigate to the project directory.